jhuang448/MultilingualALT/README.md

 jamendolyrics
 ├── ...
 ```
+We provide another repository that handles the preprocessing for lyrics transcription: [https://github.com/jhuang448/ALT-Preprocess/](https://github.com/jhuang448/ALT-Preprocess/)

-Notes on version changes of the datasets:
+A few notes on version changes of the datasets:
-1. In the paper we were using the MulJam v1 version.
+1. MulJam: In the paper we were using the MulJam v1 version.
 MulJam v2 is slightly different in the train/valid split.
-MulJam v2 is recommended as it removes overlap songs in MultiLang Jamendo.
+MulJam v2 is recommended as it removes overlapping songs in MultiLang Jamendo.
-2. One song from the MultiLang Jamendo dataset has been removed from the official repository.
+2. MultiLang Jamendo: One song from the MultiLang Jamendo v1 dataset has been removed from the official repository to form v1.1.
 3. We will report the results on the MultiLang Jamendo v1.1, training with DALI v2 and MulJam v2 for future reference.

 ### Data splits

 Data splits are placed under **./data/**, in the speechbrain style.

-[training splits are not released yet.]

 ### Tokenizers